-Cash is classified as loans and receivables, which are measured at amortized cost.
-Accounts payable and accrued liabilities and debentures payable are classified as other financial liabilities, which are measured at amortized cost.
+The Company has designated its cash equivalents as held-for-trading, measured at fair value.
+Cash is classified as loans and receivables, which is measured at amortized cost.
+Accounts payable and accrued liabilities are classified as other financial liabilities, which are measured at amortized cost.

-The carrying amounts for cash and accounts payable and accrued liabilities on the consolidated statement of financial position approximate fair value because of the limited term of these instruments.
+The carrying amounts for cash, accounts payable and accrued liabilities on the consolidated statement of financial position approximate fair value because of the limited term of these instruments.